PaulOthar/CLexer/README.md

 # Disclaimer

-For Those Wanting to Try this: CAREFUL (I Barely know how to deal with allocated memory, DO NOT TRUST MY CODE)
+For Those Wanting to Try this: CAREFUL!
+DO NOT TRUST MY CODE FOR COMMERCIAL USE

-## Special thanks for pilantra's adm (Nempk1) for teaching me some C syntax stuff.
+## Special thanks to Nempk1 for teaching me some C related stuff.